 Despite this, oak wood that has been sympathetically stained also possesses a pleasant aged effect that has been used to great effect in many older buildings.
 The interior panelling of the debating chamber in the House of Commons is one example of this.
 However, it is worth ensuring the oak wood is thoroughly dried first to ensure it will take the finish properly.

 Another option is waney edge oak, produced when the tree is sliced lengthwise, leaving a layer of bark on either side.
 This gives a very distinct, rustic look when used and is a particularly effective choice for cladding or oak wood interior surface tops.
 Pippy oak has clusters of tiny knots caused when livestock feed on small shoots on the tree trunk and gives the resulting timber an unusual and decorative that many find appealing.

 Any reputable timber supplier should be PEFC and FSC certified.
-The Programme for the Endorsement of Forest Certification (PEFC) are a global group that encourage sustainable forest management to reduce the environmental impact of the timber industry.
+The Programme for the Endorsement of Forest Certification (PEFC) is a global group that encourages sustainable forest management to reduce the environmental impact of the timber industry.
 They create and implement sustainable forest management systems tailored to specific environments.

 These ensure forests are not overly depleted, illegal logging is prevented and current threats are eliminated.
 As oak forests provide a rich habitat that supports many other forms of life, ensuring their survival is paramount.

 The Forest Stewardship Council is a non–profit multinational organisation that ensures that wood sources are renewable and responsibly managed and that wood is efficiently recycled as a renewable resource.
 As this uses significantly less energy than recycling other resources such as steel or aluminium this means wood production can actually benefit the environment.